nicobou/shmdata/README.md

 [![build status](https://gitlab.com/sat-metalab/shmdata/badges/master/build.svg)](https://gitlab.com/sat-metalab/shmdata/commits/master)

 # shmdata
 Library to share streams of framed data between processes via shared memory. shmdata is server less: it requires applications to link data streams using socket path (e.g. "/tmp/my_shmdata_stream").
-Shmdata is very fast and allows process to access data streams without the need of extra copy.
+Shmdata is very fast and allows processes to access data streams without the need of extra copy.

-The communication paradigm is 1 to many, i.e. one writer is making available data frames to several followers.
-Followers and writers are able to hot connect & disconnect.
-A shmdata can be resized during transmission and shmdata are typed using a string description published by writer at each reconnections.
-The description format is a user defined string.
+The communication paradigm is 1 to many, i.e., one writer is making available data frames to several followers.
+Followers and writers can hot connect & disconnect.
+Shmdata transmission supports buffer resizing.
+Each shmdata has a type specified with a string description, itself published by the shmdata writer at each reconnection.
+The type is specified as a user-defined string.
+Although left to the user, we encourage type specification to follow GStreamer 1.0 caps specification format, for instance "audio/x-raw,format=S16LE,channels=2,layout=interleaved".

+Note the existence of [NDI2shmdata](https://gitlab.com/sat-metalab/ndi2shmdata) that converts shmdata to [NewTek's NDI](http://ndi.newtek.com), and _vice versa_.

 Some examples :